 Our business model is intended to drive growth through acquisitions.
 Access to the capital markets is an important factor for our continued success.
-We expect to continue to issue equity in our Company with proceeds being used to acquire other single-tenant properties, leased to the United States of America or facilities that are leased to credit-worthy state or municipal tenants.
+Since November, 2016, we have been engaged in a public offering of our common stock pursuant to Tier II of Regulation A, or our Offering, seeking up to \$30,000,000 gross proceeds (approximately \$25,915,521 net) in equity to finance in part our business model.
+As of the date of this offering circular, we had issued 891,041 shares in our Offering for \$8,153,838 in net proceeds.
+While we expect to continue to issue equity in our Company through our Offering with proceeds being used to acquire other single-tenant properties, leased to the United States of America or facilities that are leased to credit-worthy state or municipal tenants, there can be no assurance as to when, if ever, amounts raised will be sufficient to support growth through acquisition in accordance with our business model